Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 ##### Adding new elements to product grid

-Ecwid's latest version of product listing (category pages) works in a different way, which requires different approach to adding new elements to a page.
+The product listing (category pages) works in a specific way, which requires different approach to adding new elements to a page.

 Check this page for code example: [Add new element to products in category pages](https://developers.ecwid.com/api-documentation/customize-appearance#add-new-element-for-each-product-in-product-grid)